It’s the showdown we’ve all been waiting for.

 It’s entirely up to you if the caregiver we selected is the right person.
 If not, we’re happy to go back to the drawing board until we find you the perfect fit.

-There shouldn’t be much of a transition after a live-in carer moves in.
+Once you have prepared for a live-in carer’s arrival, there shouldn’t be much of a transition after they move in.
 After all, there are no new routines and no unfamiliar environments to get used to.

 It’s the caregiver’s responsibility to learn how your loved one likes to do things.
 And while it’s bound to take some time to acclimatise to a new person in the house, those receiving care are able to operate as they normally would - just with daily life made that little bit easier.